scalameta/sbt-native-image/readme.md

-# sbt-native-image: generate native-image binaries with sbt
+# Generate native-image binaries with sbt

 This plugin makes it easy to generate native-image binaries with sbt.
 Key
 features: